-The School Board of Alachua County (SBAC) has not issued a School Capacity Review determination for the proposed amendment.
-A determination will be required prior to issuance of any final development order in accordance with the City's Comprehensive Plan, specifically Policies 1.1.b, 1.1.c, 1.1.e, and 1.1.f of the Public School Facilities Element.
-At this time, it is anticipated that the proposed amendment will result in a demand of 78 total student stations (39 for elementary, 17 for middle, and 22 for high school).
+The School Board of Alachua County (SBAC) issued a School Capacity Review determination for the proposed amendment on May 23, 2022.
+Final determination is required prior to issuance of any final development order in accordance with the City's Comprehensive Plan, specifically Policies 1.1.b, 1.1.c, 1.1.e, and 1.1.f of the Public School Facilities Element.
+At this time, it is anticipated that the proposed amendment will result in a demand of 42 total student stations (19 for elementary, 9 for middle, and 14 for high school).